Some regularity results for $p$-harmonic mappings between Riemannian manifolds: Introduction and main results

+{ Recall that if $N$ is simply connected and has nonpositive sectional curvature, then $N$ is diffeomorphic to the Euclidean space $\R^{{\rm dim} N}$ by the Cartan-Hadamard theorem.
+Consequently, any ball of finite radius in $N$ is a regular geodesic ball.
+In this case, Theorem~\ref{thm:main theorem 2} follows from Theorem~\ref{thm:main theorem}. }

 The main arguments leading to Theorem~\ref{thm:main theorem 2} are due to Hardt-Lin~\cite{hl87} and Fuchs~\cite{f88}.
 More precisely, in~\cite{f88}, Fuchs has shown that each $p$-harmonic mapping $u$ from $\R^l$ to a regular geodesic ball $B_R(P)\subset N$ is constant for $l=1,2,\cdots$ when $p\geq 2$.
-We will actually extend his idea in parallel to the case $p\in (1,2)$ and then conclude that each $p$-minimizing tangent map of $u$ from the unit ball in $\R^l$ into $N$ is constant for each $l=1,2,\dots,n$ and hence $S_u=\emptyset$ by the criteria of Hardt and Lin~\cite[Theorem 4.5]{hl87}.
-The main difference, compared with the proof of~\cite{f88}, is that we will apply some delicate estimates of~\cite{hkw77} to derive an important Caccioppoli inequality.
+His idea actually works for the case $p\in (1,2)$.
+However, to overcome some additional difficulties that occurs when deriving the crucial Caccioppoli inequality, some delicate estimates of~\cite{hkw77} will be carefully and repeatedly applied.